RobinsAviary/DeadfishInterpreter/README.md

 This interpreter exists entirely within a source code file and a single library, so building should be trivial with any program.

 ## License
-This interpreter and its source code are provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This interpreter, library, and its source code are provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+The original language and the superset are in the Public Domain.
+Use them as you wish.